DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "In most cases scientists believed it to be a work of foreign gods and leftovers of curses.
 Still, there are lot of unknown factors remain.
-Rinne, you should recognize it too."
+Rinne, you should know about it too."

-"Recognize?
+"Know?
 Me?"

 "Graveyard."